-We offer the GHSWT in February, July, and September of each year.
-To find out the exact time for testing in a specific school system, please contact the system’s assessment office and/or the appropriate high school for that information.
+We offer the GHSWT in February, June, and September of each year.
+To find out the exact time for testing in a specific school system, please contact the school system’s assessment office and/or the appropriate high school for that information.
 Please note that students who are no longer enrolled in school are required to pre-register in order to ensure that the school has the appropriate testing materials available.
-To pre-register, please contact the system’s assessment office and/or the appropriate high school.
+To pre-register, please contact the school system’s assessment office and/or the appropriate high school.

 The 2014-2015 GHSWT assessment dates are:

 June 17, 2015